 What kind of hut do you have and why did you decide to get a shepherd’s hut?

-We have a 18 foot Turnkey Hut with the classic oak cladding.
+We have a 18-foot Turnkey Hut with the classic oak cladding.
 We asked for an extra window and double doors to take full advantage of the view from the front of the hut.
-We also asked for the steel chassis rails and fixings to be galvanised as we felt this provided a far higher resistance to the corrosion from salty winds.
+We also asked for the steel chassis rails and fixings to be galvanised as we felt this provided a far higher resistance to corrosion from salty winds.
 We chose a shepherd’s hut because it blends with the agricultural character of the surrounding area.
 The Blackdown style with the oak chassis and traditional materials combined with really top build quality was the obvious choice.